SoftwareAG/cumulocity-remote-access-local-proxy/README.md

   version  Show the c8ylp version number
 ```

+## Common usages

+The following scenarios show the common use cases of `c8ylp`.

 ### Launching as local proxy server

 ```sh
 c8ylp server <device> --env-file .env
 ```

+The port information will be shown in the terminal so that you can connect to it via a client corresponding to the protocol currently being used on the device (i.e. ssh, vnc etc.)

 ### Launching as local proxy server then launching an interactive ssh session

+If you just want to connect via ssh using a once-off proxy instance using a random port number (to prevent conflicts with other applications), then use:

 ```sh
 c8ylp connect ssh <device> --ssh-user <device_username> --env-file .env